Bombay Rose

 Bombay Rose is a 2019 Indian animated film written, edited, designed and directed by Gitanjali Rao.
 The film had its world premiere at International Critics Week at the 2019 Venice Film Festival.
 It was screened in the Contemporary World Cinema section at the 2019 Toronto International Film Festival.
 The film follows the story of a flower seller falling in love.
-It was made by frame-by-frame painted animation in computer and took 18 months with 60 artists.
+It was made by frame-by-frame painted animation in computer and took 60 artists 18 months to complete.
 Earlier scheduled for release on 4 December 2020 on Netflix, the film was released on the platform on 8 March 2021.

 Plot

-Kamala is a Hindu flower seller who lives with her grandfather, a watchmaker and sister Tara, a school-going girl.
+Kamala is a Hindu flower seller who lives with her grandfather, a watchmaker, and sister Tara, a school-going girl.
 She migrated to Bombay with her family, after escaping a forced child marriage to an old wealthy man.
 For financial support, Kamala also works at a bar named Pyaasa as a dancer, attracting the attention of Mike, a pimp.
-He manages to find an employment offer for her as a maid in Dubai, and desires to take half of the two lakh rupees she would be receiving.
+He manages to find an employment offer for her as a maid in Dubai, and desires to take half of the two lakh rupees she would be receiving as monthly salary.
 Tara shares a bond with Shirley D'Souza, an actress from the 1950s, who teaches her English.
-Every day, they have a walk to the cemetery, where Shirley leaves a red rose at the grave of her lover Laura.
+Every day, they have a walk to the cemetery, where Shirley leaves a red rose at the grave of her lover.
 However, she is angered to find that someone is stealing her roses on a daily basis.

 Kamala has a recurring dream of being a Hindu princess in the Mughal era, falling in love with a Muslim prince.
 One day, she notices that Salim, another flower seller across the street, has feelings for her.
 He is a Muslim refugee from Kashmir who had migrated to Bombay after his parents' death, and is looking for a decent employment.
 They both fall in love, but never communicate with each other beyond exchanging glances and flowers.
 Meanwhile, Tara saves Tipu, an orphaned deafmute kid, from being arrested by the police for child labour.
 Kamala lets Tipu stay with them and is friendly, whereas her grandfather is initially upset with his presence.

 One day, Mike observes Kamala and Salim together.
 That evening, he tricks Salim into visiting Pyaasa and reveals Kamala's identity as one of the dancers.
 Salim feels cheated as Kamala never told him about this, and leaves.
 Shortly, Kamala too finds out that Salim steals flowers from the cemetery (including Shirley's roses) and sells them for a living.
 This creates a rift between the couple.
 Kamala is further troubled when she receives the news that Pyaasa would be shut down soon, and Mike assures her employment in Dubai.